SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/x-13doc.md

     However, with this option the user can still change the settings of the specification.

 -   **Copy spec. to workspace** – copy the specification of the active document into the workspace.
-This allows it be used for further processing.
+This allows it to be used for further processing.